vmware-archive/clarity/apps/website/angular-components/tab/README.md

 ## Types

 There are four types of tabs that might be used.
-Go to the [demo](/angular-components/tab/demo) to see them in action.
 For optimization, tabs component uses the \*clrIfActive structural directive to lazy load the content of an active tab.
 If you need two-way binding on the active state of a tab, use the de-sugared syntax for the [ClrIfActive](/angular-components/tab/api/#clrifactive) structural directive shown below in the two way binding example.

 ### Horizontal